 On June 13th, 1961, thirteen days after the death of Trujillo, the despot that had ruled the Dominican Republic for 32 years, we left for San Juan Puerto Rico.
 For 10 years, my family had been on the enemy-of-the-state list.
 My father had spent 14 months in jail, part of that in solitary confinement.
 He was let out only if to command the Moineau, a large yacht owned by Trujillo’s business partner, Benitez Rexach, named after his wife, a retired french dancer.
 Don Felix had come to the DR to build the port of Santo Domingo which is one of the most important constructions sites in the history of the island.
 After, he stayed, became very good friend and business partner with Trujillo, and worked on countless projects for the Dominican Government, becoming a very rich man.
 He had long hair that was usually dirty, always wore a hat that had seen better days, khaki pants, and an ascot.
 It was the first time I saw someone wear one.
 I saw him a few times, but never saw Moineau Rexach.
 By the time I was old enough to know better, she spent most of her time in their mansion in Cannes.

 Altos de Chavón was an artist village located on the edge of the Chavón River in La Romana, Dominican Republic.
 I say "was" because it is not longer an artist village.
 When the Fanjul Corp bought it from Gulf & Western, they discontinued all art in the village that wasn't associated with the Art & Design school and the education trust.
 Apparently, art is not one of their things.
 So sad.
-The village is now a silly tourist villa boasting a stupid donkey for tourist to take their photographs with and really has nothing going for it except the architecture.
-Most of the great boutiques have closed and nothing is happening there.
-Not like when my sister and I lived there in the early 80s!
+The village is now a silly tourist villa.
+Although there is still some art because of the Art school, it is nothing like the cultural and social center that it was in the early 80s!
 Those were the days...concerts, gallery openings, fairs, a discotheque, celebrities, and the beautiful people.

 A couple of years ago my mother gave me a huge scrapbook that she had put together about my father.
 Among other things, there are invitations to most of the receptions that he attended around the world, to things like presidential inaugurals and Queen Elizabeth's coronation which my father, not only attended, but led the Dominican delegation to.
 The book also contained newspaper clippings from when my father defected to Puerto Rico in 1960 and asked for political asylum.
 I had never read all of them before and, on further inspection of the articles, I had the AHA! moment.
 I never realized the historical importance of what my father did, at the time that he did it.
 Ironically, I don't think my father did either... and if Trujillo had known the avalanche he was starting, I am sure he would have changed things.